The Two-Stage Mixing Method

 If your ingredients are not at cool room temperature, you will not get an even incorporation of fat.
 The fat must be soft enough to evenly coat and mix with all the dry ingredients.
 This method works very well, and almost any recipe calling for the creaming method can be prepared using the two-stage method instead.

 Here’s some science behind why it works.

-By thoroughly mixing all of the dry ingredients together in the mixing bowl, you not only ensure the even distribution of leaveners, but also the inclusion of small air pockets that will further assist in leavening during the rest of the mixing and baking process.
-You will not trap as much air with just the dry ingredients as you will in a creaming method with fat + sugar, so the resulting product will have a tighter crumb.
+By thoroughly mixing all of the dry ingredients together in the mixing bowl, you ensure not only the even distribution of leaveners but also the inclusion of small air pockets that will further assist in leavening during the rest of the mixing and baking process.
+You will not trap as much air with just the dry ingredients as you will in a creaming method with fat + sugar so that the resulting product will have a tighter crumb.